Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Double-check your coverage.
 Confirm that the dates and countries in your policy cover your actual plans.
 Clearly detail pre-existing medical conditions to ensure you’re covered for them.

 - Talk to your provider.
-If you’re considering a last-minute adventure, give the insurer to make sure you’re covered — or modify your policy, if not.
+If you’re considering a last-minute adventure, call your insurer to make sure you’re covered — or modify your policy, if not.

 - Document everything.
 For any incident, accident, flight delay or medical emergency, get written documentation from police, medical staff or airline staff.
 Providing proof can smooth out the process of submitting a claim.